justjake/quickjs-emscripten/doc/quickjs-emscripten-core/classes/QuickJSContext.md

 > **unwrapResult**\<`T`\>(`result`): `T`

-Unwrap a SuccessOrFail result such as a [[VmCallResult]] or a [[ExecutePendingJobsResult]], where the fail branch contains a handle to a QuickJS error value.
+Unwrap a SuccessOrFail result such as a [VmCallResult](../exports.md#vmcallresultvmhandle) or a [ExecutePendingJobsResult](../exports.md#executependingjobsresult), where the fail branch contains a handle to a QuickJS error value.
 If the result is a success, returns the value.
 If the result is an error, converts the error to a native object and throws the error.